MohamedElsisii/rnalyze/README.md

 **- Data Acquisition:** Handles both Download (via SRA) and Directory (pre-downloaded files) options.

-**- Trimming & Quality Control:** Uses Trimmomatic for quality trimming and FastQC/MultiQC for quality assessment.
+**- Trimming & Quality Control:** The user can now choose from Trimmomatic and **Cutadapt** 🆕​ for quality trimming  and FastQC/MultiQC for quality assessment.

 **- Reference Genome Handling:** Works with indexed/unindexed genomes from URLs or local paths.